Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/entraid.md

 3. Click **Create**.
 4. (Optional) Add a description in the **Description** field to explain what the import does.

 **To choose the data source:**

 1. Click the **Data Source** tab.
 2. In the **Data Source Settings** area, in the **Import** field, click the edit icon.
 3. In the Hornbill Integration Bridge dialog, select **Cloud Data Imports** > **Users** > **Entra ID**.
 4. Click **Apply**.

-Once you've done that, the **Source / Import Options** section appears, with settings you can customize.
+5. The **Source / Import Options** section appears, with settings you can customize.
+Use [the information about options](/data-imports-guide/cloud-users/entraid#source-import-options) to make your choices.

-### Source / Import Options
+### Source/import options

 Here’s a breakdown of the options available when setting up your Entra ID user import.
 These settings give you control over what gets imported, when, and how.